 For my money, the true Master of the Universe in political campaigning was my mentor and friend of 15 years, the late Joe Napolitan.
-I was privledged to collaborate with Joe on two campaigns for Governor of Hawai`i and remained in touch long after.
+I was privledged to collaborate with Joe on three campaigns for Governor of Hawai`i and we remained in touch long after.
 If you view this short video, You will be learning some "inside" political campaign history directly from the legend who helped make it, including John F. Kennedy's 1961 Campaign for President.

 I didn't personally know the late Peter Drucker, but I have studied his writing and lectures on business management for over 40 years and his 1954 "bible," The Practice of Management remains a classic refernce.
 After nearly 60 years, most if not all of Mr. Drucker's pull quotes remain relevant and are well-worth a read for anyone wanting to improve their own management skills or to better-understand how to set about improving their personal productivity and work environment.
 The technology may change, but basic human nature and the psychology of the matter does not -- as Edward Bernays' work demonstrated.